MuhamedAbdelmaboud/Logical-Circuit-Project/README.md

 2. **Comparator**
    Constantly compares the current count (A) to the constant 10 (B).
-   When `A ≥ B`, the output goes HIGH → lot is full.
+   When `A ≥ B`, the output goes HIGH so lot is full.

 3. **AND Gate + NOT Gate (entry control)**
    The FULL signal is inverted by a NOT gate and fed into the AND gate.
    This means: ENTER only works when the lot is NOT full.
-When full → entrance locked automatically.
+When full so entrance locked automatically.

 4. **Hex Display**
    Wired directly to the counter output.
 Always shows the live car count.